US launches airstrikes in Syria after drone kills US worker

 Addressing the U.S. House Armed Services Committee on Thursday, Kurilla warned lawmakers that the “Iran of today is exponentially more militarily capable than it was even five years ago.”
 He pointed to Iran’s arsenal of ballistic missiles and bomb-carrying drones.

-Kurilla also alleged that Iran had launched some 78 attacks on U.S. positions in Syria since January 2021.
+Kurilla also claimed that Iran had launched some 78 attacks on U.S. positions in Syria since January 2021.

 “What Iran does to hide its hand is they use Iranian proxies,” Kurilla said.